Chart Color Schemes

 An assessment of population growth drivers in Greenwich - Riverview reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Greenwich - Riverview's population, as of November 2025, is approximately 13,165.
-This figure represents an increase of 237 people since the 2021 Census, which recorded a population of 12,928.
-The estimated resident population in June 2024 was 13,152, with an additional 8 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 2,868 persons per square kilometer, placing Greenwich - Riverview in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 78.8% of overall population gains during recent periods.
+Greenwich - Riverview's population is 13,165 as of November 2025.
+This is an increase of 237 people from the 2021 Census figure of 12,928.
+The change is inferred from the estimated resident population of 13,152 in June 2024 and eight validated new addresses since the Census date.
+The population density is 2,868 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 78.8% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate an increase just below the median of Australian statistical areas, with an expected growth of 1,614 persons to 2041 based on the latest population numbers, reflecting a total increase of 12.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of Australian statistical areas, with an expected growth of 1,614 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.2% over the 17 years.

 Frequently Asked Questions - Population